About the CElA – Cork’s Technology Network

 The vision of the CEIA is to

-1. Act and be recognised both regionally and nationally, as a highly professional representative of the ICT sector in the Cork region; and furthermore is seen to reflect the needs and issues of the industry nationally.
+1. Act and be recognised both regionally and nationally, as a highly professional representative of the High Tech sector in the Cork region; and furthermore is seen to reflect the needs and issues of the industry nationally.

 2. Offer its members an invaluable source of business networking, best practice sharing, and a forum to collectively address individual member issues and general industry topics.